romshark/service-modelling-language/examples/social-network/README.md

 }
 ```

-Alternativelly, we can also pass multiple ids as individual variables and query the `users` graph root node using multiple keys:
+Alternatively, we can also pass multiple ids as individual variables and query the `users` graph root node using multiple keys:
 ```
 query(
 	$user1Id ID<User>